Read-The-Question/rtq-review/src/pages/md/papers/emanuel-school--11-plus--maths--9999--sample-paper-1.md

-Plot the point D on the graph such that ABCD is a square
+Plot the point D on the graph such that AD and CD are equal and also perpendicular to each other

+Coordinate of D $= (4, 0)$

 *ABBR: TODO:: Add drawing ends.*